Shopify/polaris/UNRELEASED.md

 - Fixed styling issue for Pagination component previous/next buttons when tooltips present ([#1277](https://github.com/Shopify/polaris-react/pull/1277))
 - Fixed a regression introduced in Polaris v3 where certain children of a `TextContainer` would have no top margin ([#1357](https://github.com/Shopify/polaris-react/pull/1357))
 - Added border to `Tooltip` in Windows high contrast mode ([#1405](https://github.com/Shopify/polaris-react/pull/1405))
+- Fixed `Navigation.Section` rollup to prevent collapsing when a sub navigation was expanding ([#1417](https://github.com/Shopify/polaris-react/pull/1417))

 ### Documentation